Former Bills kicker and Kansas native still supporting Chiefs despite Bills loss

 “I know the Chiefs fans want it to end differently than I do,” he said.

-“A kid from a small town and I feel like I was able to come from Sedgwick and play 8 man football back there in my hometown and I was able to live my dream.
+“A kid from a small town and I feel like I was able to come from Sedgwick and play eight-man football back there in my hometown, and I was able to live my dream.
 I always dreamed of playing in the NFL and to make that happen was pretty special,” Moorman said.